Crochet vest “Lou”

 Step 2

-After joining all the squares, follow these steps to assemble the full vest:
+After you have joined all the squares together, follow the steps below to assemble the full piece into a vest.

-a) Join the pink sections together – this is below the armhole and forms one side of the vest.
+a) Crochet the pink sections together.
+This is below the armhole and will form one side of your vest.

-b) Join the beige sections together – this is below the armhole and forms the other side of the vest.
+b) Crochet the beige sections together.
+This is below the armhole and will form the other side of your vest.

 Crocheting the Edging